microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![VSTS Demo Gen](images/vstsdemogen-1.png)

 1. Provide a project name and click **Create Project**.
-If the Docker Integration extension is not installed, click the link to install the extension from the marketplace.
+If the Docker Integration extension is not installed,the Click Project would not be available until the extension is installed and enabled on the account.
+Click the on the extension name to install the extension from the marketplace

     ![VSTS Demo Gen](images/vstsdemogen-2.png)